2 Care, prevention and counselling

 - Advanced maternal age screening to identify pregnant women 35 years of age and older.
 This is done by simply asking all pregnant women their age, and responding appropriately to those women 35 years and older.

 - Ultrasound screening.
 Ultrasound screening for Down syndrome can be offered from 11 to 14 weeks gestation and a scan for other congenital abnormalities (such as neural tube and heart defects) between 18 and 23 weeks.
-Unfortunately, this is not generally available in South Africa due to the lack of necessary equipment and trained staff.
+Unfortunately, this is not generally available in South Africa due to the lack of necessary equipment and trained staff and late booking for antenatal visits.

 - Maternal serum screening.
 Maternal serum can be tested for different chemicals late in the first trimester (PAPP A and hCG) and early in the second trimester (Triple test) to calculate a risk for a fetus with Down syndrome.
 Maternal serum can also be used to screen for neural tube defects (alpha fetoprotein).
 This form of screening is not generally available in South Africa as accurate gestational ageing of the pregnancy with early ultrasound is necessary for the tests to be done.